June-Skeeter/Module2_GEOS270_2021W1/docs/Assessment.md

 A Layout in ArcGIS Pro is a way to put a ______ on a page.

 [**QA3**](Application_Part1.md#qa3)
-What tool is used to create this 1500 meter zone around the campsites?
+What tool was used to create this 1500 meter zone around the campsites?

 - Buffer
 - Select by location